- Landlord Lawsuit: Suing a Tenant for Damages or Unpaid Rent

 While a landlord has up to four to six years to sue a tenant in certain situations, it’s best to file the suit as quickly as possible.
 A good rule of thumb is to file the lawsuit within 30 days of the tenant moving out.
 This keeps the case fresh in everyone’s mind and has a better chance to make a credible case.

 But what happens if there’s no lease agreement?
 Well, that’s when things get sticky.

-Can a Landlord Sue a Tenant Without a Lease in Place?
+Can a Landlord Sue for Damages Without a Lease?

 Technically speaking, a landlord may sue a tenant for damages and unpaid rent if there is or never was a lease in place.
 The odds of winning that lawsuit are deeply diminished, though.

 We always recommend putting a lease agreement in place — even if both parties are best friends of the owner of the home simply rents a room to the tenant.

 Lease agreements are legally binding and allow all parties fair requirements to follow and a legal document to look back on if something bad were to happen.